AGilbertDev/Employee-Management-App/README.md

 ## MVC Class Diagram

 A first draft Class Diagram for MVC development with PHP.
-Views are my webpages, models are object classes, and inheritance for the views are probably php includes, so the final design might be slightly different from the diagram:<br>
+Views are my webpages, models are object classes, and inheritance for the views are probably php includes, so the final design might be slightly different from the diagram.
+This is just a general idea:<br>
 <img src='images/classes.jpg'><br>
 ### Model Classes<br>
 <img src='images/models.jpg'><br>